“Wild camping’s chief cheerleader” – The Telegraph, (UK)

 She has seen her love of wilderness take her on solo adventures all around the world – from wild camping on the Scottish islands to portaledging in trees in the Bavarian Alps and bedding down inside glaciers in Svalbard – the last stop before the North Pole.

-By day she is the editor of Wanderlust, the UK’s best adventure travel magazine, a travel writer and presenter specialising in adventure, travel, camping, gear and the outdoors.
+By day she is an award-winning travel writer, photographer, presenter and broadcaster (specialising in adventure, walking, camping, going solo, gear, the great outdoors and wildlife conservation) as well as Editor-at-Large and Wander Woman at Wanderlust, the UK’s best adventure travel magazine, and Sleep Storyteller-in-Residence at Calm.com where her stories have been narrated by Stephen Fry, Joanna Lumley and Danai Gurira to name a few.
+She regularly writes for The Guardian, The Telegraph, The Times (of London) and is a correspondent for BBC Radio 4's From Our Own Correspondent.
 By night she is the author of several books including Extreme Sleeps: Adventures of a Wild Camper, Wilderness Weekends: Wild Adventures in Britain's Rugged Corners and the first guidebook to British bothies – Book of the Bothy.

 In 2014 she became the first person to camp at all the extreme points of mainland Britain, solo, on consecutive nights – these included the highest, lowest, northernmost, southernmost, centremost, easternmost and westernmost points of the country.
+In 2017 she gave up her Christmas to raise money for Centrepoint, the young people's homeless charity, by Sleeping the 3 Peaks.
 In 2015 and 2016 she was shortlisted for the National Adventure Awards, in both the ‘Media’ and ‘Inspiring Others’ categories.
 As of 2016 she was named an Ordnance Survey #GetOutside Champion for her work encouraging everyone into the great outdoors.

 LATEST FROM THE BLOG

 Cycle commuting was something I looked forward to, giving me space and time to think.
 But, one evening, that all changed… “Are you ok?”
 Her words rang around in my head for several seconds while I tried desperately to make sense of them.
 It had all happened so very quickly.
 One minute I’d been riding … Read More